 Does it Matter That You Live Out of State?

-One thing people worry about is how they can file suit if they don’t live in Florida.
+One thing people worry about is how they can file suit if they do not even live in Florida.
 Millions of people go on vacation every year.
 Most of these people don’t vacation in their home state.
-This is why the spring and summer months are so busy.
-People are flying and driving all over the country.
+This is why the spring and summer months are so terribly busy.
+We have people who are flying and driving all over the country.

-Your Florida injury lawyer will handle the legal side of things while you focus on getting better.
-You need to move on with your life.
-The last thing you need to do is hang around Florida waiting for your lawsuit to settle.
+Your Florida injury lawyer will handle the legal side of things while you focus on getting your recovery.
+You need to move on with your life, and the last thing you need to do is hang around Florida waiting for your lawsuit to be settled.

-Because the injury took place in Florida, you would normally file suit in Florida.
-There are exceptions to this rule, of course.
+Because the injury took place in Florida, the normal course of action is to file the suit in Florida as the courts of Florida have jurisdiction over these hotels.
+There are certain exceptions to this rule, of course.
 If the hotel chain does business in your home state, you can try to get the case filed there.
-But, you’re really better off filing your case in the county where the hotel is located.
+But, you are really better off filing your case in the county where the hotel is located.

 Let your injury lawyer in Fort Walton Beach handle everything for you.
-They'll work hard to get you the compensation you deserve.
-They'll also do their best to keep you from having to travel back to Florida to resolve the matter.
+They will work hard to get you the compensation you deserve.
+They will also do their best to keep you from having to travel back and forth to Florida to resolve the matter.

 What Kind of Damages Will Your Attorney Demand?

-If you get hurt at a hotel on vacation in Florida, your Fort Walton Beach personal injury lawyer will fight to get you the compensation you deserve.
+If you or your family get hurt at a hotel on vacation in Florida, your Fort Walton Beach personal injury lawyer will fight to get you the compensation you deserve.
 The hotel should be held responsible for any injuries you or your family suffer.

 You deserve to be kept safe while on vacation.
 The last thing you need to worry about is getting hurt.
 The hotel owes you this much.
 They need to make sure their staff is trained properly and willing to keep guests safe and happy while at their hotel.